Project-RICA/RICA_Client/README.md

     \
     The latter will be better than the former, but it can look like a censorship.\
     So we recommend you to select the former one.

+  - ### 🎮 Discord
+    _RICA bot will start to be developed after the first YouTube version of RICA successfully works there._\
+    _And also RICA need DB before analyzing the various chat in Discord channel.
+Normal talks are much complex to do it._
+    _Comming Soon!_

   - ### (Will be added)